 \section{Conclusion}

-In this paper, an innovative threshold measurement equation is proposed and its validity is evaluated in a Realized-GARCH framework.
-Through incorporating a threshold regression specification, the proposed measurement equation is capable of capturing the leverage effect in a manner that is different to the original Realized-GARCH in \cite{hansen2012realized}.
-The contemporaneous dependence between the observed realized measures and hidden volatility is also successfully modelled in the proposed framework, in a way that is potentially more flexible compared to the one in Realized-GARCH.
-This threshold measurement equation can be employed in various extensions of the Realized-GARCH, such as Realized-EGARCH, Realized-HAR-GARCH, Realized-CARE, and so on.
+In this paper, an innovative threshold measurement equation is proposed and its validity is evaluated in Realized-GARCH framework.
+Through incorporating a threshold regression specification, the proposed measurement equation is capable of capturing the leverage effect in a manner that is different from the one in Realized-GARCH.
+The contemporaneous dependence between the observed realized measure and hidden volatility is also successfully modelled in the proposed framework, in a way that is potentially more flexible in comparison to that in the Realized-GARCH.
+This threshold measurement equation can be employed in various extensions of the Realized-GARCH, such as Realized-Threshold-GARCH, Realized-EGARCH, Realized-HAR-GARCH, Realized-CARE, and so on.
 In this paper, the effectiveness of incorporating the proposed measurement equation in the Realized-Threshold-GARCH is studied.

 The estimation of the proposed models employs an adaptive Bayesian MCMC method, the validity of which is evaluated via a simulation study.
-In a empirical study with six market indices and two out-of-sample sizes, the effectiveness of the proposed model is evaluated.
-The proposed threshold measurement equation produces $\xi_1$ and $\xi_2$ estimates that are capable of adjusting the RV bias dependent on the sign of the lagged return.
-In addition, the $\varphi_1$ and $\varphi_2$ parameters in the threshold measurement equation present different behaviours which could potentially model the relationship between the realized measure and volatility in a more flexible way, compared to the Realized-GARCH.
-Both observations show that the proposed threshold measurement equation is capable of capturing the leverage effect successfully.
+In an empirical study with six market indices and two out-of-sample sizes, the effectiveness of the proposed model is evaluated.
+The proposed threshold measurement equation produces $\xi_1$ and $\xi_2$ estimates that are capable of adjusting the bias dependent on the sign of the return.
+In addition, the $\varphi_1$ and $\varphi_2$ parameters in the threshold measurement equation present different behaviours that could potentially model the relationship between the realized measure and volatility in a more flexible way, compared to the original measurement equation in Realized-GARCH.
+How the proposed threshold measurement equation can capture the leverage effect successfully is also carefully examined.

-The 1\% and 2.5\% VaR and ES forecasting results lend further evidence on the usefulness of the proposed framework.
-Comparing to the Realized-GARCH, the Realized-T-M-GARCH and Realized-D-T-GARCH models produce competitive quantile loss and joint loss values for an eight year out-of-sample period.
-Focusing on the high volatility 2008 GFC period, the Realized-T-M-GARCH and Realized-D-T-GARCH models are in general favoured.
+The 1\% and 2.5\% VaR and ES forecasting results lend further evidence to the usefulness of the proposed framework.
+Compared to the Realized-GARCH and Realized-T-GARCH, the Realized-T-M-GARCH and Realized-D-T-GARCH models produce competitive quantile loss and joint loss values for an eight year out-of-sample study.
+Focusing on the high volatility GFC period, the Realized-T-M-GARCH and Realized-D-T-GARCH models are in general favoured.